 Homemade Cinnamon Whiskey fills you with the warmth of bourbon and spices.
-Now you can make your own spiced whiskey and control the amount of spice and ingredients.
+Now you can make your own homemade Fireball spiced whiskey and control the amount of spice and the ingredients.

 Infusing spirits is my absolute favorite thing right now.

 Okay, “right now” is a stretch.
 This has been a years-long phase that probably will last forever.

 It all started a few years ago when I was visiting Washington, D.C. and ate at a Russian restaurant with some friends.

 Lining the walls on the way to our table were huge glass vats filled with various fruits.

 I wondered for a moment why they had vats of fruit until I realized the vats were filled to the brim with liquid.
 Vodka!
 I realized.
 Infused vodka!

 I’ve never been a fan of flavored liquors.
 They always tasted so fake to me.
 That is, until I tried infusions.